davidsonlima/guidelines/ThingWorx/certificationWiki.md

     - Script Handler is a powerful way to use the server’s data, Things, and services for your application
     - Can perform calculations, lookups, and call/access properties or services from other Things and/or even access to external databases
 * Can be invoked through URL, REST client capable application, or by another Service within ThingWorx
+* Can have ONLY one output, but may have many inputs

 ##### Events